Sequenced Triangles

 }

-The same vertex buffer can be interpreted using the point and line primitives you learned about earlier.
+The same vertex buffer can be interpreted using the point and line primitives we learned about earlier.

 Backface Culling

-Notice how the vertices of the triangle wind around in a particular order.
-What is that order?
-What happens when you change the vertex positions so that the triangle winds around in the opposite order?
+The vertices of the triangle wind around in a particular order.
+What happens when you move the vertices so that the triangle winds around in the opposite order?

-You should see the triangle disappear.
-Switch to a line loop to confirm that the triangle is still there.
+We see the triangle disappear.
+While the triangle is gone, switch to a line loop to confirm that the three vertices are still there.
 Unlike points and lines, triangles have two faces: a front face and a back face.
-The front face is considered to be the one around which the vertices appear in counterclockwise order from the viewer's perspective.
+The front face is considered to be the one around which the vertices appear in counter-clockwise order from the viewer's perspective.
+A front-facing triangle is a viewer-facing triangle.
 To speed up rendering, graphics developers enable backface culling.
-Only triangles whose front faces are facing toward the viewer are rendered, and the back-facing triangles are discarded.
+Any back-facing triangles are discarded because the viewer can't see them.

 Backface culling is enabled with these two WebGL calls: